HakiNas/homelab-projects/README.md

 ---

-## ✅ Step 1: Create Your First VM in Hyper-V
+## ✅ Step 1: Created First VM in Hyper-V
 - Created a new virtual machine named `DC01`
 - Assigned memory and storage
-- Mounted the Windows Server 2019 ISO
+- Mounted the Windows Server 2022 ISO

 📸 *Screenshots:* VM creation wizard and summary before booting.